How to Form an LLC in Washington

 This guide will break down all you need to know about starting a Washington limited liability company.

-Consider using an LLC service
+1. Consider utilizing an LLC formation service

 The first decision you will need to make is whether you want to do all the work on your own, or pay a bit extra to use a professional LLC formation service.
 For many entrepreneurs, it is well worth the cost to save time and hassle while forming an LLC.

-There are several LLC formation services, but a few of the best are ZenBusinessNorthwest Registered Agent, and Bizee.
+There are several LLC formation services, but a few of the best are Northwest Registered Agent, ZenBusiness, and Incfile.
 These companies provide low-cost, professional services to help you get your business started fast.
 ZenBusiness is perhaps the best value, with prices starting at $49 and including 1 year of Registered Agent service for free (see step #3 below).

 If you use a service, they will walk you through the business formation process from start to finish.
 If any issues come up, you will be able to contact support for help.